aireytf/Week2-Challenge-Portfolio/README.md

 This repository serves to showcase my work in completing the Module 2 Challenge of my edX Bootcamp.

-The challenge was to create a site to host my portfolio as a web developer.
+The challenge was to create a site to host my portfolio as a web developer, that will eventually be used to showcase my skills and talents to potential employers.

 As per the following screenshots, I was provided with a Demo for a portfolio with an example of the appropriate appearance and functionality for the application.
 I made adapatations from this to make my own portfolio individual to me: